geoguide/lisk-dapps-docs/MessagingApp.md

 },
 ```

-Open the **modules.full.json** file located within the root folder of our dapp.
+Open the **modules.full.json** file located within the root folder of our app.
 Then register your `Message` contract at the end of the file.

 ```json
 "contracts/Message": "./modules/contracts/Message.js"